erichVK5/erichVK5-air-quality-monitor-v2/README.md

 The PCB and accompanying software allow the CCS811 sensor to be used to monitor CO2 and total volatile organic compounds, and the AM2320 sensor allows humidity and temperature to be recorded as well.

 This is a leaner version of https://github.com/erichVK5/erichVK5-air-quality-monitor, achieving a significant cost reduction by using an Arduino nano and a compact Deek Robot 8122 RTC/SD board on a custom PCB which also mounts the DF Robot CCS811 CO2/VOC sensor board and the AM2320 temperature/humidity sensor.
-The board is code compatible with the original air quality monitor, except for the real tim clock, which uses a DS1307 instead of a PCF8523.
+The board is code compatible with the original air quality monitor, except for the real time clock, which uses a DS1307 instead of a PCF8523.

 The revised PCB was designed in pcb-rnd and simplifies the connections between the TM1367 display, CCS811 sensor, AM2320 sensor and Arduino Nano.